 Dr. Katherine (Kate) Courtright's research focuses on developing and testing innovative care delivery models to improve the value of palliative care using a precision medicine approach.
-Specifically, her work aims to close the gap between a growing demand for high quality specialty palliative care services for seriously ill adults and the workforce available to provide them.
-Her work combines advanced data science tools, behavioral economics, and health services research methods to develop an electronic needs-based approach to target and improve uptake of such services among those most likely to benefit from them.
-Dr. Courtright is a core faculty member of the Palliative and Advanced Illness Research (PAIR) Center and the Fostering Improvement in End-of-Life Decision Science (FIELDS) program at the University of Pennsylvania.
+Specifically, her work aims to close the gap between a growing demand for specialty palliative care services and an insufficient workforce by developing an electronic prediction model to identify patients at high risk of having unmet palliative care needs.
+She also leverages behavioral economic insights to improve the delivery and uptake of effective palliative care interventions among patients most likely to benefit.
+Dr. Courtright is a core faculty member at the Palliative and Advanced Illness Research (PAIR) Center and the Fostering Improvement in End-of-Life Decision Science (FIELDS) program at the University of Pennsylvania.
 She is also a member of the American Thoracic Society and the American Academy of Hospice and Palliative Medicine, where she serves on the Steering Committee of the Early Investigators Forum.

-Dr. Courtright is an attending physician at the Hospital of the University of Pennsylvania where she cares for patients in the medical intensive care unit and provides palliative care consultative services.
+Dr. Courtright is a physician at the Hospital of the University of Pennsylvania where she attends in the medical intensive care unit and on the palliative care consultative service.